-To compare the QEF at the optimal conditions in the $\Lambda$-type system, we follow the analysis process in the two-level case, i.e. find optimal FI at optimal $\delta_{ge}$ for both quantum and classical cases then calculate QEF.
-To do so, we extraction FI with the tracing detuning in FIG.\ref{Fig12} for both cases and further get QEF.
-In FIG.\ref{Fig14} (a) and (b), we show FI of both cases in the system with different coupling strengths in different optical depth ranges.
-For the case of FIG.\ref{Fig14} (a), the range of small $\alpha$ is plotted.
-In the low $\alpha$ range, that can see the behavior of cases of $\Omega_c=6\Gamma$ is quite similar with FIG.\ref{Fig8}.
-The above phenomenon can be understood as since the structure of the spectrum is dominated by ATS absorption in this region, thus we can get the behaviors that similar to FIG.\ref{Fig8}.
-However, when we look at the maximum value of FI in FIG.\ref{Fig14} (a), that seems about 4 times of the maximum value of FI in FIG.\ref{Fig8}.
-To explain this difference, we consider Eq.\ref{Fqopt_a} and Eq.\ref{Fcopt_a}.
-Since ATS absorption line shape has a half of bandwidth of two-level absorption \cite{cohen1998atom}, we instinctively modify the bandwidth $\Gamma$ to $\Gamma/2$ in Eq.\ref{Fqopt_a} and Eq.\ref{Fcopt_a} to picture the FIG.\ref{Fig14} (a).
-After modification, the maximum FI for both cases can be easily derived of $\mathcal{F}^{ATS}_{q,max}\approx4\times2.6/\Gamma^{2}$ and $\mathcal{F}^{ATS}_{c,max}\approx4\times2.16/\Gamma^{2}$, which has a good agreement with FIG.\ref{Fig14} (a).
-For the QEF, we see a similar behavior between FIG.\ref{Fig8} and FIG.\ref{Fig14} (c) also, which gives more confidence for this model.
+To compare the QEF at the optimal conditions in the $\Lambda$-type system, we follow the analytical process for the two-level case, i.e. find the optimal FI at the optimal $\delta_{ge}$ for both the quantum and classical cases, then calculate the QEF.
+To do so, we extract FI with the tracing detuning as shown in FIG.\ref{Fig12} for both cases and further get the QEF.
+FIG.\ref{Fig14} (a) and (b) show the FI for both cases in the system with different coupling strengths at different optical depth ranges.
+For the case shown in FIG.\ref{Fig14}, the range of the small $\alpha$ is plotted.
+In the low $\alpha$ range, it can be seen that the behavior is quite similar to that shown in FIG.\ref{Fig8} in the case of $\Omega_c=6\Gamma$.
+This phenomenon can be understood as occurring since the structure of the spectrum is dominated by ATS absorption in this region, thus we can get the behaviors similar to those illustrated in FIG.\ref{Fig8}.
+However, when we look at the maximum value of FI in FIG.\ref{Fig14}, it seems to be about 4 times the maximum value of FI in FIG.\ref{Fig8}.
+To explain this difference, consider Eq.\ref{Fqopt_a} and Eq.\ref{Fcopt_a}.
+Since the ATS absorption line shape has a bandwidth half that of two-level absorption \cite{cohen1998atom}, we instinctively modify the bandwidth $\Gamma$ to $\Gamma/2$ in Eq.\ref{Fqopt_a} and Eq.\ref{Fcopt_a}, to obtain the picture the FIG.\ref{Fig14} (a).
+After modification, the maximum FI for both cases can be easily derived for $\mathcal{F}^{ATS}_{q,max}\approx4\times2.6/\Gamma^{2}$ and $\mathcal{F}^{ATS}_{c,max}\approx4\times2.16/\Gamma^{2}$, which is in good agreement with FIG.\ref{Fig14} (a).
+For the QEF, we see a similarity in behavior between FIG.\ref{Fig8} and FIG.\ref{Fig14} (c) also, which gives us more confidence in this model.